Licensed attorneys face disciplinary action by the Nevada State Bar for:

 - disbarment

-- suspension of the bar license (a suspension of 6 months or less does not require proof of rehabilitation in order to get reinstated; a suspension of more than 6 months does require proof of rehabilitation to be demonstrated in order to get reinstated);
+- suspension of your bar license (a suspension of 6 months or less does not require proof of rehabilitation in order to get reinstated; a suspension of more than 6 months does require proof of rehabilitation to be demonstrated in order to get reinstated);

 - temporary restraining orders regarding funds;